pjmcaleavey/tic-tac-toe/README.md

 ##Tic-Tac-Toe: Object-Oriented Design

-This is a working version of tic-tac-toe.
+This is a working version of Tic-Tac-Toe.
 The goal of the game is to get three X's or O's in a row.
 You can win by playing up-and-down, side-to-side, or diagonal.

 This program was made using object-oriented design.